 - 1. The active substance as manufactured is an aqueous solution of 20% w/w of PHMB (1415; 4.7).
 The minimum purity of PHMB (1415; 4.7) is 943 g/kg on a dry weight basis. - 2.
-PHMB (1451; 4.7) is considered a candidate for substitution in accordance with Article 10(1)(d) of Regulation (EU) No 528/2012. - 3.
+PHMB (1415; 4.7) is considered a candidate for substitution in accordance with Article 10(1)(d) of Regulation (EU) No 528/2012. - 3.
 The authorisations of biocidal products are subject to the following condition(s): - a.
 The product assessment shall pay particular attention to the exposures, the risks and the efficacy linked to any uses covered by an application for authorisation, but not addressed in the Union level risk assessment of the active substance. - b.
 In view of the risks identified for the uses assessed, the product assessment shall pay particular attention to: - i.
-Professional users; - ii.
+Professional users: - ii.
 Non professional users; - iii.
 General public; - iv.
-Environment: surface water, sediment and soil. - C.For products that may lead to residues in food or feed, the need to set or amend existing maximum residue levels (MRLs) in accordance with Regulation (EC) No 470/2009 of the European Parliament and of the Council or Regulation (EC) No 396/2005 of the European Parliament and of the
+Toddlers: - v.
+Environment: surface water, sediment and soil. - 4.
+The person responsible for the placing on the market of a treated article treated with or incorporating the active substance PHMB (1415; 4.7) shall ensure that the label of that treated article provides the information listed in the second subparagraph of Article 58(3) of the Regulation (EU) No 528/2012.